andrewjahn/AndysBrainBook/docs/unix/Unix_07_Scripting.rst

 Wildcards
 ^^^^^^^^^^^^^^^

 This brings up an important concept: **Wildcards**.
 There are two types of wildcards you will often use.
 The first is an asterisk, which looks for one or more characters.
 For example, navigate to the Flanker directory and type ``mkdir sub-100``.
 If you type ``ls -d sub-*`` It will return every directory that starts with sub-, whether it is sub-01 or sub-100.
-The asterisk wildcard doesn’t discriminate whether the directory is six characters long or six hundred; it will match and return all of them, as long as they start with sub-.
+The asterisk wildcard doesn’t discriminate whether the directory is six characters long or six hundred; it will match and return all of them, as long as they start with ``sub-``.
 The other type of wildcard is the question mark, which matches a single occurrence of any character.
 If you type ``ls -d sub-??``, it will only return directories with two integers after the dash - in other words, it will return sub-01 through sub-26, but not sub-100.

 .. figure:: Wildcards_Demo.gif